You're reading the documentation for a development version. For the latest released version, please have a look at v0.5.

 Due to the lack of any metadata of this format, the resulting dataset is quite limited in its metadata.
 Only the axes measures and units are added (by informed guessing).
 Therefore, you are highly encouraged to provide the lacking metadata by other means.

-New in version 0.3.
+Added in version 0.3.